1) What is the legal framework governing bribery in Spain?

 The Supreme Court has identified three elements that contribute to corruption: (i) the existence of a power of official action (in public corruption) or of administration, direction or management of businesses (in private corruption); (ii) the search for or obtaining of an undue advantage (tangible or intangible outside the socially admissible use); and (iii) the benefit of oneself or a third party.

-Accordingly, the Spanish Criminal Code distinguishes between two offences: bribery of a public servant or authority and bribery of private entities or individuals.
+Accordingly, the Spanish Criminal Code distinguishes between two offenses: bribery of a public servant or authority and bribery of private entities or individuals.

-Under the Spanish Criminal Code, bribery occurs whenever a public servant or authority receives or is offered a reward to carry out an act or omission breaching duties required of his/her position, or to carry out any act or omission relating to the performance of his/her duties.
-The offence can take the form of so-called passive bribery, where the initiative to commit the offence originates with the public official or authority, or active bribery, where the bribe is offered at the initiative of the individual paying it.
+Under the Spanish Criminal Code, bribery occurs whenever a public servant or authority receives or is offered a reward to carry out an act or omission breaching duties required of his/ her position, or to carry out any act or omission relating to the performance of his/her duties.
+The offense can take the form of so-called passive bribery, where the initiative to commit the offense originates with the public official or authority, or active bribery, where the bribe is offered at the initiative of the individual paying it.

 Corruption in business occurs when an offer, promise, concession or acceptance is made with the object of obtaining unjustified benefits or advantages, of any nature, within the framework of relations between private entities, as compensation for the undue promotion of the active subject over a third party "in the acquisition or sale of goods, contracting of services or in commercial relations."
 This also includes corruption in international economic transactions.

-There is a broad and disparate range of bribery and corruption related offences under the SCC.
+There is a broad and disparate range of bribery and corruption related offenses under the SCC.

 - Bribery (articles 419, 420, 421 and 422 SCC): A criminal act against the public administration by which the authority or public official or a private individual, for his/her own or a third party's benefit, performs the following actions or omissions: